rafalcode/pollsa/README.md

 serve on that as normal user.
 I fell into thinking that I would not be able to access a page into a normaluser's folder.
 I was sure that was it but the above runserver line actually worked, so that was a blidn alley).

+Note 8000 is not https, only http.
+Naturally.

 A this stage, (ef4db20, and followin grev) does admin work?
 Yes, you need to createsuperuser from ./manage.py and this will let you in.
 It only has groups and users.
 Very bare.